Can Bearded Dragons Eat Raspberries?

 With all fruit for bearded dragons, less is more.
 If you can break them into smaller pieces so they still get the taste and the treat without getting too much at once, your dragons intestines will thank you for it.

 |Water Content (%)||85.8|

 |Oxalates (mg/100g)||2.2 / 100g – 48mg / cup|

 Nutritional Data Footnote – we’ve quoted two figures for oxalates here because our source, Oxalate.org quotes 2.
 The first is from a study in 1964 and so is questionably out of date and the second from 2008 may be more accurate – but unfortunately uses mg / cup (do they not know you shouldn’t mix units in science!) and how many grams is a cup of raspberries?
 We’ve looked it up and 1 cup is around 120g – which equates to approximately 40mg / 100g – which is considerably higher than the 1964 figure.
 We’re inclined to believe the latter since it’s more modern.

-In this post we looked at whether bearded dragons can eat raspberries.
+In this post we gave the answer to the question can bearded dragons eat raspberries.
 The answer, we discovered, is yes, bearded dragons can eat raspberries, as an occasional treat.
 We also looked at how to feed raspberries to your bearded dragon and discovered it was relatively easy to do this, either as part of a salad or by hand/tongs.

-We learnt that growing your own raspberries is fairly easy, depending on your climate – and discovered the nutritional value of raspberries is really quite low.
+We then highlighted that the nutritional value of raspberries is really quite low.
 But as a nice, sweet treat for your bearded dragon every now and then, they’re a good option and most bearded dragons really do love them.